Dolby Cinema: Signature entrance

 Most Dolby Cinema features a curved video wall entrance displaying content related to the feature film playing in the auditorium.
-The content displayed on the video wall is specifically generated by the film studio and is intended to immerse viewers in the movie experience before the movie has started.
+The content displayed on the video wall is specifically generated by the film studio and is intended to immerse viewers in the movie experience before the movie starts.
 The video is generated using multiple short-throw high-definition projectors in the entrance ceiling and proprietary software is used to pixel-map the different images together along the wall.
 Similarly, the audio is generated using speakers placed in the ceiling of the entrance.